 - Gives them the option to help via phone or email.
 This can be a happy middle ground that is much better than no response at all.
-Leverage this time

-Recognition That They’re Giving You Your Time
+Recognition That They’re Giving You Their Time

 I know you’re a super busy guy, but I would be very grateful

 When a busy person receives this kind of email, they probably start thinking about whether they have time for this.
 That’s what I do.
 When you signal to them that you acknowledge their time is very limited and valuable, they appreciate it.
 It indicates that you recognize they’re giving something up and that you’re likely to grateful if they did.